alexrvarela/SwiftTweener/README.md

 addSubview(visualizer)
 ```

-To detach from loop just use this code:
+To detach visualizer from update loop just use this code:
 ```swift
 Tweener.removeVisualizer(visualizer)
 ```